Stylback/home-server/README.md

 > __TL;DR:__ Lack of `proxy_protocol` support masks the real IP-address of SSH-authentication attempts made through a proxy stream.

-Events connected to SSH, such as authorization attempts and sudo commands, will be logged in the servers `/var/log/auth.log`.
+Events connected to SSH, such as authentication attempts and sudo commands, will be logged in the servers `/var/log/auth.log`.
 For example, a successful connection can look something like this:

 ```
 Nov 22 xx:xx:xx host sshd[xxxx]: Accepted publickey for xxxx from 123.123.123.123 port xxxx